Your Eyes and Ears When You’re Not Here

 “Your neighbor isn’t insured for this, and they’re doing you a favor,” Jack says.
 “If something happens, are they equipped to handle it?
 Are you a priority for them?
 They could be traveling, get sick, have a personal crisis, or just get busy—all things that might prevent them from checking your home.

 “If they miss something, or just-plain drop the ball and there is a problem, what can you do?
 You’re still powerless to fix the problem or at the least, it’s now a big problem for you.
 And if they injure themselves on your property they can sue you.”

 Jack carries general and professional liability insurance, as well as workers comp, and cyber-security insurance to fully protect his clientele from any type of exposure.

 With every visit, Coastal Carolina Home Watch will send you a report which includes pictures, comments and even geo-locating, noting the time and date they were there, and what they checked.
 This report can be used as documentation for your insurance company in the event it’s necessary to make a claim.

 “We’re going to notice problems and give people the best description of what is happening so they’re able to make an intelligent decision as to how to take care of it,” Jack says.

 Jack founded the National Home Watch Association in 2009 so that he and other companies like his would have a set of standards, procedures, and requirements that they must adhere to in order to ensure the integrity and reliability of the services they provide.

-Because Home Watch services are not regulated by the government, there are no requirements- which leads to the question, ‘Why should we trust you?’.
-Jack began this Association to establish ethics, procedures and standards that all companies must follow in order to be accredited with the Association.
+Home watch services are not regulated by the government, so Jack began this association to establish ethics, procedures and standards that all companies must follow in order to be accredited with the association.
 Today, he has members all over the United States and Canada.

 “Every home should be treated with respect,” Jack says.
 “And for every home, regardless of what it is, it’s our job to make sure everything is okay there.
 We have your back.
 It’s what we do.”